lunin-vadim/playwright-ai-auto-debug/README.md

 The library provides seamless and invisible integration with Allure reports - AI responses are automatically attached to failed tests without creating additional test results.

+### ✨ New in v1.2.7: Enhanced Test Matching

+The library now uses an advanced algorithm to match AI responses to the most relevant failed tests:

+- **🔍 Content Analysis**: Extracts keywords, stack traces, and error messages from error files
+- **📁 File Path Analysis**: Analyzes error file paths to extract test names and error types
+- **🎯 Smart Scoring System**: Prioritizes matches based on relevance:
+  - +5 points: Exact error message matches
+  - +4 points: Test name matches with file keywords
+  - +3 points: Stack trace or error type matches
+  - +2 points: Partial name matches
+  - +1 point: General error keywords
+- **📊 100% Coverage**: AI responses now attach to ALL relevant failed tests, not just the last one
+- **🚫 No Duplicates**: Prevents multiple AI attachments for the same test

 ### How It Works

 ```mermaid